 Bhutan Trip Overview

-Along the lofty ridges of the Himalayas lies the Kingdom of Bhutan - a remarkable land whose well-preserved countryside, architecture, and rich culture make it seem lost in time.
-Its capital city, Thimphu, is said to be the only world capital without traffic lights.
-Our walks in Punakha reveal impressive dzongs, and Paro's location along ancient trade routes is evidenced in its rich culture and unique monasteries, including the beautiful Tiger's Nest.
+Along the lofty ridges of the Himalayas lies the Kingdom of Bhutan - a remarkable land where the well-preserved countryside, architecture, and rich culture appear lost in time.
+The capital city, Thimphu, is said to be the only capital in the world without traffic lights.
+Our walks in Punakha reveal impressive dzongs, while the town of Paro's location along ancient trade routes has created a rich culture, encapsulated by its unique monasteries, such as the striking and iconic Tiger's Nest.

 Itinerary at a Glance

-Days 6-8: Explore the Paro Valley and hike to the Tiger's Nest monastery.
-Visit the national museum, the Paro Dzong (fortress-monastery), and the craft shops of Paro.
+Days 6-8: Explore the Paro Valley and hike to Kila Gompa and Tiger’s Nest monastery.

 THE HIDDEN KINGDOM IN THE HIMALAYAS